Declan O'Rourke: Notable recordings by other artists

 Scottish singer Eddi Reader recorded "Galileo (Someone Like You)" for her 2007 album Peacetime and O'Rourke's anthem "Love is the Way" on her 2009 album Love is the Way.

 Jacqui Dankworth, daughter of Jazz legends Cleo Laine and the late Sir John Dankworth recorded O'Rourke's "Galileo (Someone Like You)" for her 2009 album Back To You.

 Swedish pop singer Peter Jöback recorded O'Rourke's "(I Can See) A Little Something" for his eleventh studio album East Side Stories released in 2009.

 Josh Groban recorded "Galileo (Someone Like You)" on his fifth studio album Illuminations released in November 2010.
 In November 2011 the album This is the Moment recorded by Paul Byrom, formerly of Celtic Thunder, included "Galileo (Someone Like You)."

 In 2016, Christy Moore interpreted Declan's song, 'Lightning Bird Wind River Man' featuring the track on his album, 'Lily' released by Sony Records.

 Personal life

-O'Rourke married to stuntwoman Eimar O'Grady in 2015.
+O'Rourke married stuntwoman Eimear O'Grady in 2015.